How cooking at home can help you lose weight

 - ¼ plate = whole grains

-While the above method is one approach, the WeightWatchers weight loss program also does this calculation for you.
+While the above method is one approach, the WeightWatchers program also does this calculation for you.
 The WW Points algorithm takes serving sizes into account while nudging you toward choosing foods higher in fibre and protein and lower in added sugar and salt.

 3. You’ll become a more confident cook